 If your software components are private and hosted in AWS CodeArtifact, set up an OpenID Connect provider in AWS and create roles with trust policies to allow Endor Labs access to your CodeArtifact repositories.
 See Configure package manager integrations with AWS.

-Configure package manager integrations
+Configure package manager integration

 Endor Labs integrates with your self-hosted package repositories and source control systems to give you visibility into your environment.
 Package manager integrations allow users to simplify scanning using custom repositories.